DiyanaDimitrova/user-server/README.md

 ## Running

-To run the application you need run the following command
+To run the application you need to run the following command

 ```
 $ yarn start